-What happens when the messages/day limit is reached:
+What happens when the included messaging capacity is reached:

-Telerivet provides “soft” message limits, so you can continue sending/receiving messages in excess of the daily limit.
-Telerivet will deduct $0.0025 (¼ cent) from your Telerivet account balance for each message in excess of the maximum number of messages per day.
+Telerivet provides “soft” daily limits for all paid plans by default, so you can continue sending/receiving messages in excess of the included messaging capacity.
+Telerivet will deduct $0.0025 (¼ cent) from your Telerivet account balance for each message in excess of the included messaging capacity.
 (What happens if your account balance is negative?)

-Additional messages will not be able to be sent or received when the limit is reached.
+If using a Test plan (or a plan selected before July 14, 2022 that is below the Pro plan), soft daily limits are disabled by default.
+When soft daily limits are disabled, additional messages will not be able to be sent or received when the included messaging capacity is reached.
 For incoming messages, this may result in messages being received the next day, or possibly dropped permanently.

-By default, a contact is automatically created for each phone number you communicate with.
+By default, a contact is automatically created for each phone number you communicate with, as long as there is space in your contact database.
 If you don't need to store these contacts, you can disable automatic contact creation on the Messaging Settings page.

 Contacts that are automatically created by Telerivet will also be automatically deleted once all of their messages are deleted, as long as the contact doesn't have any data other than a phone number (e.g., name, custom fields, groups, or if you block sending messages to them).
 Updating your Message Retention settings allows Telerivet to automatically delete old messages so that the corresponding contacts are also deleted.

 Each service plan allows sending messages to an unlimited number of different phone numbers if you don't store them in your contact database.

 What happens when the contacts limit is reached: